 But what about when we need something different?

-We know that we will often take someone into our care that falls outside the standard range of coffins.
+We know that there will always be someone who falls outside the standard range of coffin sizes.
 News headlines frequently tell us that our population is growing, not just in number, but in our size as individuals.
 We will always be able to hand cut and build coffins for bespoke requirements, even if they take longer to do.
 We even have some hints and tips put together (from our customers’ own experience) for when you need to order something very large:

 - Are there any narrow doorways in your premises that may restrict movement of the coffin, especially once it is occupied?

 - Would the family accept a casket shape?
 When creating a shoulder, we cut (kerf) grooves on the inside of a board.
-These can create a weakness in the structure, and sometimes fine cracks appear in the veneer, when a coffin is extra-large.
-We prefer to make straight-sided coffins for anything over 34” wide and cannot kerf any side deeper than 22”.
+These can create a weakness in the structure.

-- If you have a straight sided coffin, the size of the handles will need to be considered when calculating the external width, although these may be removed and placed in the coffin before cremation.
+- If you have a straight sided coffin, the size of the handles will need to be considered when calculating the external width, although these may be removed and placed on top of the coffin before cremation.

 - We only stock very large boards (larger than 7’0” x 30”) in oak veneer.
 We can advise on staining options in order to colour them so they are similar to other types of wood.

 - Are all your staff members trained in manual handling?
-You may have provided training to those who handle the deceased on a daily basis but if they are bringing in help from elsewhere because of the heavier load, they all at risk of injury, for which the company is liable.
+You may have provided training to those who handle the deceased on a daily basis but if they are bringing in help from elsewhere because of the heavier load, they are all at risk of injury.